epics-containers/epics-containers.github.io/docs/explanations/introduction.md

 An important principal of the approach presented here is that an IOC container image represents a 'Generic' IOC.
 The Generic IOC image is used for all IOC instances that connect to a given class of device.
 For example the Generic IOC image here: [ghcr.io/epics-containers/ioc-adaravis-runtime:2024.2.2 ](https://github.com/epics-containers/ioc-adaravis/pkgs/container/ioc-adaravisruntime) uses the AreaDetector driver ADAravis to connect to GigE cameras.

+The generic IOC image contains:

+- a set of compiled support modules
+- a compiled IOC binary that links all those modules
+- a dbd file for all the support modules.

+It does not contain a startup script pr EPICS database, these are instance specific and added at runtime.

 An IOC instance runs in a container runtime by loading two things:

 - The Generic IOC image passed to the container runtime.
 - The IOC instance configuration.
 This is mapped into the container at  runtime by mounting it into the filesystem.
 The mount point for this configuration is always `/epics/ioc/config`.

 The configuration will bootstrap the unique properties of that instance.
 The following contents for the configuration are supported:

-- ioc.yaml: an **ibek** IOC description file which **ibek** will use to generate st.cmd and ioc.subst.
+- ``ioc.yaml``: an **ibek** IOC description file which **ibek** will use to generate st.cmd and ioc.subst.
-- st.cmd, ioc.subst: an IOC shell startup script and an optional substitution file. st.cmd can refer any additional files in the configuration directory.
+- ``st.cmd`` and ``ioc.subst``: an IOC shell startup script and an optional substitution file. st.cmd can refer to any additional files in the configuration directory.
-- start.sh a bash script to fully override the startup of the IOC. start.sh can refer to any additional files in the configuration directory.
+- ``start.sh``: a bash script to fully override the startup of the IOC. start.sh can refer to any additional files in the configuration directory.

 This approach reduces the number of images required and saves disk and memory.
 It also makes for simpler configuration management.

 Throughout this documentation we will use the terms Generic IOC and IOC Instance.
 The word IOC without this context is ambiguous.

 ### Kubernetes

 <https://kubernetes.io/>

-Kubernetes easily and efficiently manages containers across clusters of hosts.
+Kubernetes efficiently manages containers across clusters of hosts.
-When deploying an IOC into a Kubernetes cluster, you request the resources required by the IOC and Kubernetes will then schedule the IOC onto a suitable host.

 It builds upon years of experience of running production workloads at Google, combined with best-of-breed ideas and practices from the community, since it was open-sourced in 2014.

-Today it is by far the dominant orchestration technology for containers.
+Today Kubernetes is by far the dominant orchestration system for containers.
+It is managed by The Cloud Native Computing Foundation (CNCF) which is part of the Linux Foundation.
+You can read about its active community here <https://www.cncf.io/>.

+When deploying an IOC into a Kubernetes cluster, you request the resources needed by the IOC and Kubernetes will then schedule the IOC onto a suitable host with sufficient resources.

-In this project we use Kubernetes and helm to provide a standard way of implementing these features:
+In this project we use Kubernetes and Helm (the package manager for Kubernetes) to provide a standard way of implementing these features:

 - Auto start IOCs when the cluster comes up from power off
+- Allocate a server with adequate resources on which to run each IOC
 - Manually Start and Stop IOCs
-- Monitor IOC health and versions
+- Monitor IOC health, automatically restart IOCs that have failed
 - Deploy versioned IOCs to the beamline
+- Report the versions, uptime, restarts and other metadata of the IOCs
-- Rollback IOCs to a previous version
+- Rollback an IOC to a previous version
-- Allocate a server with adequate resources on which to run each IOC
-- Failover to another server (for soft IOCs not tied to hardware in a server)
+- Failover to another server (for soft IOCs not tied to hardware in a server) if the server fails
 - View the current log
 - View historical logs (via graylog or other centralized logging system)
 - Connect to an IOC and interact with its shell
 - debug an IOC by starting a bash shell inside it's container

-### Kubernetes Alternative
+### Kubernetes Alternatives
+If you do not wish to maintain a Kubernetes cluster then you could simply install IOCs directly into the local docker or podman instance on each server.
+Instead of using Kubernetes and Helm, you can use docker compose to manage such IOC instances.
+But this is just an example, epics-containers is intended to be modular so that you can make use of any parts of it without adopting the whole framework as used at DLS.

-If you do not have the resources to maintain a Kubernetes cluster then this project supports installing IOC instances directly into the local docker or podman runtime on the current server.
-Where a beamline has multiple servers the distribution of IOCs across those servers is managed by the user.
-These tools would replace Kubernetes and Helm in the technology stack.
-Docker compose allows us to describe a set of IOCs and other services for each beamline server.
+We provide a template services project that uses docker compose with docker or podman as the runtime engine.
+Docker compose allows us to describe a set of IOCs and other services for each beamline server, similar to the way Helm does.
+Where a beamline has multiple servers, the distribution of IOCs across those servers could be managed by maintaining a separate docker-compose file for each server in the root of the services repository.

 If you choose to use this approach then you may find it useful to have another tool for viewing and managing the set of containers you have deployed across your beamline servers.
 There are various solutions for this, one that has been tested with **epics-containers** is Portainer <https://www.portainer.io/>.
 Portainer is a paid for product that provides excellent visibility and control of your containers through a web interface.
-It is very easy to install.

-The downsides of not using Kuberenetes are:

-- manually managing the resources. i.e. deciding up front which server to run each IOC on.
-- no automatic failover to another server if the current server fails or becomes overloaded.
-- no continuous deployment
--

- is that you will need to manually manage the resources available to each IOC instance and manually decide which server to run each IOC on.
-It also means that you cannot take advantage of the Kubernetes feat
+Such a tool could allow you to centrally manage the containers on all your servers.

+The multi-server orchestration tool Docker Swarm might also serve to replace some of the functionality of Kubernetes.
+The epics-containers team have not yet tried Swarm, but it is compatible with the docker-compose files we template.

 ### Helm